twosigma/git-meta/doc/architecture.md

 1. We use symbolic-meta-refs as push-targets in sub-repos; as the contents of a symbolic-meta-ref are immutable (a given symbolic-meta-ref can point to only one commit), we are always guaranteed to be able to update them when needed.
-1. Forking sub-repos is potentially expensive, an probably impractical on the server-side, and creates many complications on the client-side.
+1. Forking sub-repos is potentially expensive, and probably impractical on the server-side, and creates many complications on the client-side.
 Therefore, we allow forking of only meta-repos; each sub-repo has a single namespace for the entire mono-repo.